Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Experiment

+The experiments are conducted across a variety of datasets, including both frame-based and event-based inputs, and network architectures.
+Specifically, we evaluate our approaches across diverse settings: ResNet-18 \cite{he2016deep} for CIFAR10/100 \cite{krizhevsky2009learning} and Tiny-ImageNet \cite{le2015tiny}, VGGSNN \cite{deng2022temporal} for CIFAR10-DVS \cite{li2017cifar10dvs} and N-Caltech101 \cite{orchard2015converting}, along with a 5-layer convolutional network \cite{fang2021incorporating} for DVS128 Gesture \cite{amir2017low}.
+To effectively process event-based datasets, we implement a downsampling strategy by integrating a $4\times4$ kernel with a stride of 4 at the beginning of the original network architecture.
+This adjustment can directly feed event data into the SNN, as suggested by \cite{shrestha2018slayer}.

-The samples in the event-based datasets record the event addresses with on/off events over a period of time.
-For Cifar10-DVS, it consists of 10,000 samples extracted from Cifar10 \cite{cifar10:2007}.
-Each sample has 128$\times$128 spatial resolution.
-The length of each spike train is less equal to $1.3s$.
+The samples in the event-based datasets record the event addresses with on/off events over a specific duration.
+For CIFAR10-DVS, it consists of 10,000 samples extracted from CIFAR10 \cite{li2017cifar10dvs}.
+Each sample has $128\times128$ spatial resolution.
+The length of each spike train is less than or equal to $1.3s$.
 For N-Caltech101, it has 8709 samples categorised into 101 classes.
 The number of samples in each class ranges from 31 to 800.
 The length of each spike train is about $0.3s$.
-The width in x-direction does not exceed 240 pixels and in y-direction does not exceed 180 pixels.
-For this two datasets, we use 90\% samples in each class for training and 10\% for testing.
+The width in the x-direction does not exceed 240 pixels, and in the y-direction does not exceed 180 pixels.
+For these two datasets, we use 90\% samples in each class for training and 10\% for testing.
 DVS128 Gesture consists of 1341 samples with 11 categories.
 Each sample is repetitive over $6.0s$.
+Due to the repetitive information in these samples, we select the first $1.3s$.
+All event-based samples are split into 10 frames for the training and evaluation.

+For training, the hyper-parameter $\alpha$ varied depending on the training method and dataset, chosen from {0.001, 0.002, 0.003} for conversion-based methods and {0.001, 0.003, 0.005} for event-based datasets.
+For frame-based datasets like CIFAR10/100 and Tiny-ImageNet, we used a batch size of 128 and 300 epochs.
+The auto augmentation \cite{cubuk2019autoaugment} is deployed for Cifar-10/100 for accuracy enhancement.
+For event-based datasets, the training parameters were set to 100 epochs with batch sizes of 128 for CIFAR10-DVS, 64 for N-Caltech101, and 32 for DVS128 Gesture.

+Evaluation of the Top-K cutoff requires a set of $\beta$ values derived from the training dataset.
+To evaluate the efficiency, each sample is simulated until its corresponding OCT $ \hat{t} $.
+We use $ T_{\text{avg}} $ to represent the average number of timesteps required for the inputs from the entire test dataset.
+Since models often exhibit overconfidence post-training, we integrated dropout layers with a 0.3 dropout rate after each spiking layer to counteract this effect during characterisation.
+The efficacy of this dropout is explained in \cite{srivastava2014dropout,jin2022weight}.
+To implement RCS in direct training, Equation~\eqref{eq: dt_rd} suggests that the later spiking rates are expected to align with the desired spiking rates.
+Thus, we set $N = 1$ for $T = 4$ and $N = 3$ for $T = 10$, guided by the ratio $N/T \approx 0.3$.

-\subsection{Experimental results}
+\subsection{Experimental Results}

-This section presents a comparison between SNN-ROE, SNN-QA and SNN-COE on accuracy w.r.t time ratio and performance improvement after cutoff.
-The inference time $t= \text{Time Ratio} \times T_{total}$, where $T_{total}$ is equal to 1.3$s$, 0.3$s$ and 1.2$s$ for Cifar10-DVS, N-Caltech101 and DVS128 Gesture respectively.